Skip to content

-Back in the Review sidebar, the next section is Customer.
-It lists the customer entity you selected when establishing the relationship.
-When you click it, you’ll see a view that looks very similar to the main Entities page but this one is shown in the context of the current Relationship.
+In the relationship's left-hand sidebar, the Due Diligence section lists the customer entity you selected when establishing the relationship, as well as all their related entities.
+When you click an entity, you’ll see a view that looks very similar to the main Entities page but this one is shown in the context of the current Relationship.
 That means you’re viewing the customer’s forms as they apply to this onboarding, not in isolation.

 Entities are reusable